barneymorris/react-rtk-todo/README.md

-## Что за проект?

-Простая тудушка, написанная на React + Redux (Redux Toolkit) Писал этот проект я в рамках изучания тестирования (react-testing-library + redux-mock-store), а так же в рамках перехода с классического Redux на Redux Tookit

-## Как запустить?
-Убедиться, что на ПК установлен свежий Node.js и NPM

-Клонируем репозиторий, и пишем следующие команды в корне проекта
+## What is it?

+This is simple TODO list generator application.
+Was written using React and Redux Toolkit (tha last one is new technology, so this is was some kinda practicing) As as as I was write Unit and Integration tests for all this stuff.

+## How to run?
+Make sure you have Node.js >= 12 and NPM >=8

+Close this repo, and in terminal just type:
-1) npm install
+1) npm install (for installing deps)
-2) npm run start
+2) npm run start (for local developing)
-3) Если нужен билд для прода - npm run build
+3) npm run build (for production ready build)

-Писал проект Борис Лебедев
-https://t.me/lebedevmoscow
+4) npm run  test (if you want to see some passed tests :))

+This project has been written by Boris Syrpin https://t.me/lebedevmoscow